-Lawndale Christian Development Corporation "organizes with the community, for power, to eliminate health and wealth disparities in North Lawndale and around the world."
-It's work is infused with the voices of the community.
+The work of the Lawndale Christian Development Corporation is infused with the voices of the community.
 LCDC's leadership and members have lived and worked in North Lawndale for more than 30 years and have a keen interest in the future health, well-being and development of the overall community.
 Simultaneously, LCDC is aware of market forces and forthcoming projects that have the potential to result in gentrification and recognizes the importance of empowering people to prevent the further displacement of long-time residents of North Lawndale.